 If you have time, use these in-depth, on-site activities to expand

 or replace the two-hour sessions of Programs 1-4.

 For each workshop session, you will need:

-- a blackboard or flip chart, a few pages of paper for each participant,
+- a whiteboard or flip chart, a few pages of paper for each participant,

 and writing materials;

 - printed copies of the guide to the complete workshop;

 - enough print copies for all participants of the handouts for that